-Pierga is now a Vice-Chancellor’s Fellow at the School of Chemistry of the University of Bristol, where he is developing the first strategies to assemble protocellular materials (PCMs) using protocells as modular building blocks.
-In addition to chemistry, Pierga is a 2nd Dan Judo Coach, and enjoys painting and playing guitar.
+Pierga is now a Vice-Chancellor’s Fellow at the School of Chemistry of the University of Bristol, where he is pioneering the development of the first strategies to use protocells as foundational units to build free-standing tissue-like materials with complex architecture and programmable bio-inspired collective properties.
+This innovative type of biomimetic material is called “protocellular material” (research article).
+In addition to Chemistry, Pierga is a 2nd Dan Judo Coach and enjoys painting.

 During his academic career Pierga was awarded numerous awards for excellence in research.
 The list of awards includes:

 The EPSRC New Investigator Award is a highly competitive and prestigious award, which supports emerging early career researchers.
 It is a first research grant that covers the costs for research, the hiring of personnel, and overheads for the Institution.

 The Paul de Mayo award was established in 1996, and celebrates high merit in graduate work every year.
 The awardees are invited to give the Paul de Mayo Lecture at the Department of Chemistry of the University of Western Ontario.